heartbeatua/Pulse-Boilerplate/README.md

 # Pulse Boilerplate

-This is React based boilerplate, which consist a progressive packages and basic atomic design structure.
+This is React based boilerplate, which consist a progressive tools and basic atomic design structure.
 Based on [Atomic Design methodology](http://bradfrost.com/blog/post/atomic-web-design/).

 ## Features